The show aired on Tuesday 10th October but is now available online.

-To create the perfect home for Benita and Josh, the conservatory would need to provide easy access to the garden at the same time as housing a larger kitchen.
+To create the perfect home for Benita and Josh, they chose a Nottingham-made conservatory that would provide easy access to the garden at the same time as housing a larger kitchen.
 Its light and views out to the garden were a crucial part of Alan’s plan for that whole part of the house.

 We were thrilled to be involved with the project.
 The donation of the conservatory allowed us to showcase the versatility of our state of the art range.
 One of our hallmarks is a commitment to using the best materials and modern manufacturing techniques to create bespoke conservatories that look stunning and suit the home they’re in perfectly.

 It’s essential that, when someone installs a new conservatory, it’s able to meet their needs.
 Whether you have specific practical requirements like Benita and Josh, or whether your requirements are purely aesthetic, your conservatory’s design and build should adapt to them.

 As Alan Titchmarsh points out in the show, extensions like our conservatories are a popular modern way of creating a light-filled room into a space that can be used all year round.
 For Benita and Josh, we gave the conservatory a Victorian feel, with dark window frames and a tiled floor, that linked it aesthetically to the rest of the project.
 Other people in other homes may prefer different aesthetics, which can also be accommodated.